What are Stress Fractures?

 - Gender differences – Stress fractures are seen more often in female patients than males.
 While the literature is mixed as to why this is, some suggest that in females, the increase in the Q-angle at the hips increases the load on the lower leg and foot, increasing the risk for stress fractures (4).

 - High-impact activities – Activities that place a large amount of stress on the bones and tissues of the foot and lower limb can contribute to the development of stress fractures.
-Running, basketball, tennis, and soccer are all high impact activities (4).
+Running, basketball, tennis, and soccer are all high-impact activities that can cause stress fractures in the feet (4).

 - Poor nutrition – Nutritional deficiencies, particularly in vitamin D and calcium, have been linked to a reduction in bone density.
 Loss of bone density increases the risk for stress fractures, as the bones become weakened (4).